Piedro1111/OpenSencillo/README.md

 ##OpenSencillo PHP framework

-Help with programming OpenSencillo PHP Framework. _We are looking for you!_
+> Help with programming OpenSencillo PHP Framework. _We are looking for you!_

+###About Stable version

 > * Name: OpenSencillo;
 > * Licence: GNU/GPL;